SYK-08/nuttx/README.md

 ## Semi-Optional apps/ Package

-All NuttX libraries and example code used to be in included within the NuttX source tree.
-As of NuttX-6.0, this application code was moved into a separate tarball, the apps tarball.
+All NuttX libraries and example code used to be included within the NuttX source tree.
+As of NuttX-6.0, this application code was moved into a separate tarball, the app's tarball.
 If you are just beginning with NuttX, then you will want to download the versioned apps tarball along with the NuttX tarball.
-If you already have your own product application directory, then you may not need the apps tarball.
+If you already have your own product application directory, then you may not need the app tarball.

 It is called "Semi-optional" because if you don't have some `apps/`